Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

-\begin{prop}[\textbf{Hierarchical Peer-to-Peer}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-complete graph state $\ket{K_{n_i}}$ (with $i=1,2$) shared between the super-node of a QLAN and all the $(n_i-1)$-clients of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:02}. \end{proof} \end{prop}
+\begin{prop}[\textbf{Hierarchical Peer-to-Peer}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-complete graph state $\ket{K_{n_i}}$ (with $i=1,2$) shared between the super-node of a QLAN and all the $(n_i-1)$-clients of the other QLAN can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:02} for more details. \end{IEEEproof} \end{prop}

 The effect of Prop.~\ref{prop:02}, depicted in Fig.~\ref{fig:06-a}, is particularly relevant from a communication perspective.
 Specifically, the obtained complete (i.e., fully connected) graph is LU-equivalent to a GHZ state, which allows the deterministic extraction of one EPR pair between \textit{any couple} of nodes sharing it.
 As a consequence, the complete graph obtained exhibits a remarkable flexibility on the choice of the identities of the nodes exploiting the ultimate artificial link, aka the extracted EPR.
 Notably, the completely connected graph includes the other QLAN super-node.
 Hence, from a topological perspective, the involved clients and super-node act as peer-to-peer entities, which can exploit the shared entangled state either to accommodate intra-QLAN traffic requests or inter-QLAN traffic requests.
 This consideration induced us to label this proposition as ``hierarchical peer-to-peer'' artificial topology, by including the differentiation -- aka hierarchy -- in terms of hardware requirements between clients and super-node.